 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A retaliatory attack conducted with weapons designed to withstand an initial nuclear attack (a ‘first strike’)[as modifier] ‘each of the superpowers had a credible second-strike capability’
+A retaliatory attack conducted with weapons designed to withstand an initial nuclear attack (a “first strike”)

 - ‘There's no harm in having second-strike capability, just don't use it.’